mariechu3/ext_rater/README.md

 # UCSD CAPE Ratings

 ## Description
-*Chrome extension to display ratings from CAPE to UCSD class planning site without having to open a separate tab to individually search each class/professor.*
+*Chrome extension to display ratings from CAPE to UCSD Webreg without having to open a separate tab to individually search each class/professor.*

 ## Collaborators
 *Marie Chu*, *Megan Chu*, *Daisy Cheng*